sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 How to use SWIFT
 ****************

 In this page you will find documentation about the different SWIFT clients that are available.
 SWIFT can be addressed with its own native protocol and with the S3 protocol.
-With respect to S3 the following is supported:

-- Support AWS Signature Version 2, 4 (Version 4 is ready for only keystone)
-- Support Services APIs (GET)
-- Support Bucket APIs (GET/PUT/DELETE/HEAD)
-- Support Object APIs (GET/PUT/DELETE/HEAD)
-- Support Multipart Upload (required SLO middleware support)
-- Support S3 ACL (under development)

-More detailed information on what is and is not supported may be found at: https://docs.openstack.org/swift/latest/s3_compat.html
+More detailed information on the compatibility with AWS S3 may be found at: https://docs.openstack.org/swift/latest/s3_compat.html

 .. contents::
     :depth: 10

 ==============
 Authentication